chatchatabc/parking-backend-spring/taskell.md

     * [ ] Implement Controllers
     * [ ] Implement Services
     * [ ] Implement Repositories
-- Diagrams
-    * [ ] Update the Entity Relationship Diagram of the Project
-    * [ ] Update the Flowcharts of the Project's Logic
-    * [ ] Create App Flow Diagrams
 - Deployments
     * [ ] Implement automated deployments using GitHub actions and ECS
 - Refactor Repositories and Entities to use @NaturalId